frontenddogma/css-optimization-basics/manuscript/production.md

 Yet, there must be something else.
 What about small sites, and what about overall file size and caching?

 Small sites, particularly one-pagers with just a few rules, may be under the threshold.
 If the site is and will be a one-pager forever, we have a stronger incentive to inline all code, both styles and scripts.
-But that also depends on the page itself and our ideas about true separation of concerns.
+But that also depends on the page itself and our ideas about separation of concerns.
 If the page resources are so few and light that an extra CSS request is not noticeable, it may well be fine to stick with a separate style sheet.
 If we strongly believe in separation of concerns, we might just always go for that separation (and what may at first sound rigid then becomes consistent and simple).

 File size and caching are normally the issues of biggest concern.
 They’re linked with the following two questions: